arrow-left

 column values will default to NULL.

 In general, a 'trait' is a phenotype (a characteristic that the plant exhibits).
 The traits that we are primarily interested in collecting data for are listed in Table \ref{tab:traits}.
 Before adding trait data, it is necessary to have the citation, treatments, and site information already entered.
-If the correct citation is not identified at the top of the page .
-To add a new Trait, go to the page: Trait
+If the correct citation is not identified at the top of the page Figure 8.
+To add a new Trait, go to the new traitarrow-up-right page: Trait → new.

 Key Traits Stored in BETYdb